Welcome to Northern Communities Credit Union!We think your Credit Union should make you SMILE!

 That includes a whole lot of people and it might just mean YOU!
 So, what does it mean to be a “member”?
 When you become a member of a credit union, you become part owner, and your money is used to help you and other members succeed financially.
 We don’t operate for profit, we operate under the model “People helping people.”
 That means your money comes back to you in the form of lower lending rates, lower fees, support for your community and more.

 It’s really easy to become a member!
 We will need a valid photo ID with a current address and $5 from you to start your account.
 Our Member Service Representatives will get you all set up and make sure you have all of the products and services that are beneficial to you.
-Call or stop by today!
+Click below to become a member today!

 NCCYou is federally insured by the NCUA and is an Equal Housing Lender.

 You can now open your account and become a member at NCCYou online!